IBM/mac-ibm-enrollment-app/README.md

 2. Installing software bundles to get you up and running.
 3. Education / URL link actions for next steps and help.

-The application provided is a UI that takes input from both the customer as well as a jamf event policy script.
+The application provided is a UI that takes input from both the customer as well as a Jamf event policy script.

-### JAMF Workflow
+### Jamf Workflow
 1. The application and it's corresponding JAMFIntegrationHelper binary / daemon are deployed on enrollment to the system.
 2. Additionally a script can be run to retrieve / provide information to the app's plist that lives in the customer's Library/Preferences.
 	1. The hrFirstName populated through the LDAP connector, retrieved via API request from the client and written.